-‘White Tide’ is a documentary, using recreation scenes, telling a tale so bizarre and weird that’s it at times is hard to believe it really happened, and you continually question whether the main protagonists in the story are always telling the truth.
-Of course, this film takes place mostly in Florida with a cast of characters that only connected by their attempt to find the cocaine and bring it back to the states.
-The film starts out with the area’s resident hippie telling a story about when he lived on a small island near Puerto Rico.
+Near the beginning of the film, a resident hippie tells a story about when he lived on a small island near Puerto Rico.
 One day he finds a waterproof bag floating in the sea.
 When he opens it up, he finds over 70 pounds of cocaine.
-Fearful of the Puerto Rican police, he eventually buries it.
+Fearful of the Puerto Rico police, he eventually buries it.
 When he moves to Florida, he tells the tale of the finding and burying the bag at just about every party or event he attends.

-‘White Tide: The Legend of Culebra’ has plenty of twists and turns, quite a few of them are comical, to keep you interested and the film moves at a nice pace.
-I love how the first third of the film lets us slowly get into the lives of the Hyden family, their friends and Ronnie’s strange relationship with Andy.
+The Legend of Cocaine Island has plenty of twists and turns, quite a few of them are comical.
+And it keeps you interested as the film moves at a nice pace.
+I love how the first third of the film lets us slowly get into the lives of the Hyden family, their friends and Rodney’s strange relationship with Andy.
 We really get to know the main participants in the attempt to find the drugs.
-Ronnie has few regrets, with, I think, the exception of trusting some people he didn’t know, taking them at face value, thinking they had the same business-like outlook that he did.

-‘White Time: The Legend of Culebra’ is a wild, funny ride with Ronnie, a guy that is so out of his element that things have to go wrong and boy, do they.
+The Legend of Cocaine Island is a wild, funny ride with Rodney, a guy that is so out of his element that things have to go wrong and boy, do they.

 My Rating: Full Price